 Your local Freecycle sites – Community members both give away and get free stuff in their neighborhood.
 Our local site had bookcases and scrapbook supplies listed at the time I posted this.

-Hold a swap with friends – This is a fun afternoon where you can bring everything you are trying to clear out of your house and bring it to one place to swap with your friends.
+Hold a swap with friends – This is a fun little event where you get to declutter and get new stuff for free.
 Bring ANYTHING – clothes, books, cooking utensils, craft supplies, all of it.
-Whatever doesn’t get snapped up by someone can be donated to your local Goodwill.
+Donate whatever is leftover to your local Goodwill.

-Happy hunting – sometimes finding unusual supplies will take your project in a direction you never expected and that’s part of the fun.
-Find supplies at a source not listed above?
-Drop your favorite hidden gems in the comments!
+Happy hunting – finding unusual supplies can take your project in a direction you never expected and that’s part of the fun.
+Know a great source not listed above?
+Drop your favorite place to find cheap craft supplies in the comments!